 Today, we’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!

-If you’ve been a friend of TCG for any length of time you probably already know that while our pantry has undergone several cosmetic changes, like the makeover we did for the Fall One Room Challenge, you also know the pantry is one of the most consistently organized spaces in our home.
+Over the years, our pantry has undergone several cosmetic changes like the kitchen and pantry makeover we completed for the Fall One Room Challenge.
+Honestly, the pantry is one of the most consistently organized spaces in our home.

 I’m totally embarrassed to say our refrigerator didn’t look much better.